15+ Unique Holiday and Christmas Activities in Montreal for 2018

 Enjoy Old Montreal's Best Food Tour.

 The summer months might be behind us, but with the cool weather comes holiday cheer!
-Montreal’s festivities go year round, and Christmas season is no exception.
-From markets to hot chocolates, and Christmas parks to fireworks, we’ve picked 16 things you won’t want to miss this year.
+Montreal is full of festivities year round, and Christmas season is no exception.
+From markets to hot chocolates, and Christmas parks to fireworks, we’ve picked 15 things you won’t want to miss this year.

 Nothing can get you into the Christmas spirit more than The Nutcracker’s famous tunes by Tchaikovsky.
-See the spectacular ballet accompanied by a live orchestra and hum along to all the merry songs.
-The show runs starting December 14th until the 30th.
+See the spectacular ballet at Place des Arts while a live orchestra serenades you with the iconic notes of the dreamy and wintery melodies.
+The show runs starting December 13th until the 30th.
 Act quickly, though, because the good tickets go fast!
 For more information or to buy tickets, visit their website here.

 There’s no better way to spend a morning than walking around Montreal’s historic old city while taking in its history and its culinary favourites.
-The Old Montreal Food tour invites you to taste Montreal’s culinary heritage, meet friendly new people and dive into the old city’s fascinating stories while exploring the famous institutions and cobblestone streets!
+The Old Montreal Food Tour invites you to taste Montreal’s culinary heritage, meet friendly new people and dive into the old city’s fascinating stories while exploring the famous institutions and cobblestone streets!
 Better yet, give the gift of a Local Montreal Food Tour for a fun present anyone would enjoy!
 The Old Montreal Food Tour runs regularly throughout December and between Christmas and New Year’s.
+For more information, and to discover other local tours, click here!

 10. Take a Break from the holiday cheer at your local cinema

 Let’s face it: Christmas shopping is exhaaaausting.
-If you’ve taken the time off to wrap presents and attend family dinners, you’ve got a couple hours to treat yourself.
-This year, The Grinch is just in time for those seeking a little retreat from all the holiday shopping and socializing.
+Between endless trips to the mall, mountains of gift wrap and family dinners, sometimes the holidays can quickly turn from jolly to a real nuisance.
+Take comfort in the fact that The Grinch knows exactly how you feel and beat the holiday blues.
+This new movie is out just in time for those seeking a little retreat from all the holiday shopping and socializing.
 Thank you, universe!

 9. Have a drink at an Xmas-themed bar!

 Oh the weather outside is frightful, but an outdoor bar can be delightful!
-Not to worry–these Christmas-themed bars aren’t as cold as you’d expect.
-Le Bar Noel Miracle sits atop the William Gray hotel in Old Montreal on their outdoor terrace.
-Enjoy their Christmas-inspired drinks served in whimsical Christmas mugs in this heated little winter wonderland.
-There’s also the more casual Teddy Bar on Ontario street.
-The Teddy bar is also open during the day where you can sip on some specialty coffees and hot chocolates.
+Not to worry– these Christmas-themed bars aren’t as cold as you’d expect.
+This holiday season, Christmas Pop-Up Bar Miracle is back and better than ever, taking over The Coldroom to serve you decadent cocktail creations.
+Enjoy Christmas-inspired drinks served in whimsical Christmas mugs in this heated, decked out, little winter wonderland.

 The Montreal Craft Beer Tour is the perfect holiday afternoon activity!
 Whether it’s as a gift to a loved one, a way to show an out-of-towner Montreal’s best brewpubs, or even a way to spend some quality time with the beer lovers you love so dearly, it’s Latin Quarter brewpub itinerary will let you savour beer, observe the cheer, and learn more about Montreal.
 Gift certificates are now available, so you can surprise the beer-lover in your family with a special treat.
 For more information and to buy tickets, click here!